rotki/rotki/README.md

 - Send **ETH donations** to: `rotki.eth` (0x9531c059098e3d194ff87febb587ab07b30b1306)

-Your contribution will go directly towards enhancing the project, covering development costs, and supporting ongoing maintenance.
+Your contribution will directly support project enhancement, cover development costs, and sustain ongoing maintenance.

 We appreciate every donation, no matter the size.
 It helps to ensure the project's sustainability and motivates us to continue delivering valuable updates and improvements.